Bogdan933/Project-1/README.md

 <p><strong>I want to credit the contact form to Sefyudem, https://github.com/sefyudem/Contact-Us-Form/blob/master/style.css</strong>

-I added the solar panel check list next to the text input for better user experience and information.
+<li>I added the solar panel check list next to the text input for better user experience and information.
 Back ground image aswell is changed and i choose that background because of the ambiet orange light and white it displays.
-Container-box right (solar checklist image) is set to display:none; when viewed on mobile devices and is only visible on 1200px and up.
+Container-box right (solar checklist image) is set to display:none; when viewed on mobile devices and is only visible on 1200px and up.</li>

-Preview of the contact page on big display.
+<li>Preview of the contact page on big display.</li>

 <img src="https://i.imgur.com/FBdCtIn.png">